Vy187/cyber_security_notes/Sec+ Notes.md

 * Short Message Service (SMS)
 * Instant Messaging (IM)
 * Web and Social Media

 Zero-click means receiving an attachment or viewing an image on a webpage triggering the exploit.

 #### Supply Chain Attack Surface
-A supply chain is the end-to-end process of designing, manufacturing, and distributing goods and services for a customer.
+A $\color{#a5d6ff} {supply\ chain}$ is the end-to-end process of designing, manufacturing, and distributing goods and services for a customer.
 The types of procurement management relationships:
 * Supplier
 * Vendor
 * Business Partner

 ### 2C: Social Engineering
 #### Human Vectors
-Social engineering is an activity where the goal is to use deception and trickery to convince unsuspecting users to provide sensitive data or to violate security guidelines.
+$\color{#a5d6ff} {Social\ engineering}$ is an activity where the goal is to use deception and trickery to convince unsuspecting users to provide sensitive data or to violate security guidelines.

 #### Impersonation and Pretexting
-Impersonation is a social engineering attack where an attacker pretends to be someone they are not.
+$\color{#a5d6ff} {Impersonation}$ is a social engineering attack where an attacker pretends to be someone they are not.
 There are two approaches to this attack:
 * Persuasive/consensus/liking
 * Coercion/threat/urgency

+$\color{#a5d6ff} {Pretexting}$ is a social engineering tactic where a team will communicate, whether directly or indirectly, a lie or half-truth in order to get someone to believe a falsehood.

 #### Phishing and Pharming
-Phishing is an email-based social engineering attack, in which the attacker sends an email from a supposedly reputable source to elicit private information from the victim.
+$\color{#a5d6ff} {Phishing}$ is an email-based social engineering attack, in which the attacker sends an email from a supposedly reputable source to elicit private information from the victim.

-Vishing is a human-based attack where the attacker extracts information while speaking over the phone or leveraging IP-based voice messaging services (VoIP).
+$\color{#a5d6ff} {Vishing}$ is a human-based attack where the attacker extracts information while speaking over the phone or leveraging IP-based voice messaging services (VoIP).

-SMiShing is a form of phishing that uses SMS text messages to trick a victim into revealing information.
+$\color{#a5d6ff} {SMiShing}$ is a form of phishing that uses SMS text messages to trick a victim into revealing information.

-Pharming is an impersonation attack in which a request for a website is redirected to a similar-looking, but fake, website.
+$\color{#a5d6ff} {Pharming}$ is an impersonation attack in which a request for a website is redirected to a similar-looking, but fake, website.

 #### Typosquatting
-Typosquatting is an attack in which an attacker registers a domain name with a common misspelling of an existing domain so that a user who misspells a URL they enter into a browser is taken to the attacker's website.
+$\color{#a5d6ff} {Typosquatting}$ is an attack in which an attacker registers a domain name with a common misspelling of an existing domain so that a user who misspells a URL they enter into a browser is taken to the attacker's website.
 These are also referred to as cousin, lookalike, or doppelganger domains.

 #### Business Email Compromise
-Business email compromise refers to an impersonation attack in which the attacker gains control of an employee's account and uses it to convince other employees to perform fraudulent actions.
+$\color{#a5d6ff} {Business\ email\ compromise}$ refers to an impersonation attack in which the attacker gains control of an employee's account and uses it to convince other employees to perform fraudulent actions.

 Brand impersonation means the threat actor commits resources to accurately duplicate a company's logos and formatting to make a phishing message or pharming website, a visually compelling fake.

-A watering hole attack is when an attacker targets specific groups or organizations, discovers which websites they frequent, and injects malicious code into those sites.
+A $\color{#a5d6ff} {watering\ hole\ attack}$ is when an attacker targets specific groups or organizations, discovers which websites they frequent, and injects malicious code into those sites.

 ---